pleszczy/recruitment-task-for-atlasian/README.md

-# An online recruitment task for Atlasian
+# An online recruitment task for Atlassian

 ## Task 1